idc101/git-mkver/docs/usage.md

 - Commits containing the following will increment the _patch_ version:
   - `patch:` or `patch(...):`
   - `fix:` or `fix(...):`

+All commit messages since the last tagged message are analyzed and the greatest version increment is used.
+For example if one commit is a minor change and one is a major change then the major version will be incremented.

 ## Common arguments